 This section should contain a title of no more than 10-12 words that captures the conceptual significance for a broad audience.
 Titles should avoid the use of jargon, non-standard abbreviations, and punctuation.
-This section should also contain full names and affiliations of all authors, with the corresponding author’s email address.
+This section should also contain full names and the affiliations of all authors, with the corresponding author’s email address.
 Please indicate authors with equal contributions.
-Please also include 3-6 keywords associated with your paper.
+Please also include 3-5 keywords associated with your paper.

 The review should describe the significance of the topic of focus and how it fits within a broader scientific context.
 Adequately detailed background material summarizing the body of knowledge known about the subject and recent promising results should be targeted at an audience with a general science background.
 In addition, the author should raise intriguing questions based on what is currently known and suggest promising directions that should be pursued.
-Organization of the review article into subtopics under different headings is optional.
+Organization of the review article into subtopics under different headings is encouraged, but optional.

 Publicly available datasets supporting your work should be included in this section.
 Please include the repository name, identifier, and hyperlink to the dataset.

 References cited in text, tables, and figure legends should be included in a single reference list in this section.
-JULS encourages citation of primary literature over review articles.
+The JULS encourages citation of primary literature over review articles.
 There is no limit on the number of references.
-Cite all references in Nature style; JULS strongly recommends the use of integrated citation managers for preparation.
+Cite all references in Nature style; the JULS strongly recommends the use of integrated citation managers for preparation.